aodendaal/robot-rover/README.md

 I created a core robot used for the exercise.

 I created a robot that extends the core with an additional instructions to demonostrate extensibility.

+I previously had interfaces and external instructions but I didn't like that it exposed internal data.